-Nondestructive testing or Non-destructive testing (NDT) is a wide group of analysis techniques used in science and industry to evaluate the properties of a material, component or system without causing damage.
-The terms Nondestructive examination (NDE), Nondestructive inspection (NDI), and Nondestructive evaluation (NDE) commonly describe are also used to this technology.
-Because NDT does not permanently alter the article being inspected, it is a highlyvaluable technique that can save both money and time in product evaluation, troubleshooting, and research.
+Nondestructive testing or Non-destructive testing (NDT) is a wide group of analysis techniques used in science and industry to evaluate the properties of a material, component without causing damage.
+The terms Nondestructive or system inspection (NDI), examination (NDE), Nondestructive and Nondestructive evaluation (NDE) are also commonly used to describe this technology.
+Because NDT does not permanently alter the article being inspected, it is a highly-valuable technique that can save both money and time in product evaluation, troubleshooting, and research.
 Common NDT methods include ultrasonic, magnetic-particle, liquid penetrant, radiographic, remote visual inspection (RVI), eddy-current testing, and low coherence interferometry.
-NDT commonly-used tool in forensic engineering, mechanical is а engineering, electrical engineering, civil engineering, systems engineering, aeronautical engineering, medicine, and art.
+NDT is a commonly-used tool in forensic engineering, engineering, electrical engineering, civil mechanical engineering, systems engineering, aeronautical engineering, medicine, and art.